Can you forgive people who’d be happy if you were dead?

 Because of the infestation, German guards refused to stay inside, allowing them to have a sense of peace and freedom.
 Their cursed condition became a blessing.
 By being thankful for everything, they could overlook the horrible situation, one day at a time.

 → What happens to Christians when they die?

 Some are afraid to look at the cross.
 The cross is terrible and how Jesus suffered in it is hard to describe.
 But you must not be afraid to look at it.
 At the cross is where I first saw the light, and the burden of my sins rolled away.
 It was there, by faith, I received my sight.

 It was some time ago that I was in Berlin and a man told me, “Ah Miss Ten Boon, I am glad to see you, don’t you know me?”
 Then I suddenly realized that the man before me was one of the guards at the concentration camp.

-I could only hate him but then, I was reminded of one of the most beautiful texts in the Bible, Romans 5:5 “The love of God has shed abroad into our hearts through the Holy Spirit who is given to us.”
-Then I said, “Thank you, Jesus, that you have brought into my heart, God’s love through the Holy Spirit who is given to me.
-Thank you Father that your love is stronger than my hatred and unforgiveness”
+I could only hate him, but then, I was reminded of one of the most beautiful texts in the Bible, “The love of God has shed abroad into our hearts through the Holy Spirit who is given to us” (Romans 5:5).

-That same moment, I was freed from my hatred and I could say, “Brother, give me your hand, and I shook hands with him.
+That same moment, I was freed from my hatred.
+I could say, “Brother, give me your hand, and I shook hands with him.
 It was as if I felt God’s love stream through my arms.
 Forgiving your enemy is like touching the ocean of God’s love.

-Can you forgive?
+Is it easy to forgive?
 No!
-I can’t either but, He can.
-What is impossible with men is impossible with God (Luke 18:27).
+I can’t either but, Jesus can.
+What is impossible with men is possible with God (Luke 18:27).
 Look at the cross and see the forgiveness that Christs offers you.
 Forgive as He has forgiven you.